shinojmm/CheckOutPromotionEngine_Exam/README.md

 xUnit for Unit test

+# Project Structure:-

+1) Created Separate class for Promotion and Strategies of promotion
+2) The project is having a business layer that will interact with Presentation layer and Data
+3) The required data is being populated from the json file using configuration manager
+4) The project is using xUnit to run the test cases
-Run the solution and enter the data in the console window.
+5) Run the solution and enter the values in the console window.

 # Test Cases covered